Your web browser is outdated and may be insecure

 • Make sure you plan your journey and how long it will take, allowing for delays.
 If your assessment is taking place on a large hospital site for example, allow yourself extra time to find the precise location.

-• Get plenty of rest the day before as it will be quite tiring.
+• Get plenty of rest the day before.

 On the day